Migration and Predation

 February 5 - 22, 2020

-February is green on the Serengeti—a perfect tour backdrop for lions, cheetah, and jaguars as they stalk prey.
-The vibrant life on the vast, green East African savannas in February makes this Gail and Doug's favorite destination.
-While zebras, giraffes, and gazelles nurse their young and newborn wildebeest calves frolic on the plains alongside their moms, predators skulk in the grasses.
+February is green on the Serengeti – a perfect safari backdrop for lions, cheetah, and leopards as they stalk prey.
+While zebras, giraffes, and gazelles nurse their young and newborn wildebeest calves frolic on the plains alongside their moms, predators skulk in the fresh grasses.
 Elephants drink and wallow in water among the baobab trees, flocks of storks dot the plains searching for insects, and oxpeckers feast on small insects on giraffes.
-The Southern Serengeti hold cheetah with frisky cubs and leopards hunting along the river corridors.
-With only four participants in each stretch, pop-top Land Cruiser, we provide flexibility in our schedule, and 360° views for wildlife viewing and photographic opportunities.
-When the Cheesemans started leading East African safaris in 1978, they didn't dream that they would still be going back there year after year, but with almost 50 species of mammals, colorful reptiles, and over 300 species of birds, how can you resist?
+The southern Serengeti plains hold cheetah with frisky cubs and leopards hunting along the river corridors.
+Our stretch, pop-top Land Cruisers provide 360° views for wildlife viewing and photographic opportunities.
+We also provide flexibility in our schedule with only four participants per vehicle throughout the safari.
+When the Cheesemans started leading East African safaris in 1978, they didn't dream that they would still be going back there year after year.
+But with almost 50 species of mammals, colorful reptiles, and over 300 species of birds, how can you resist?

 • Gaze at the dense herds of wildlife contained by the lush caldera walls of Ngorongoro Crater.

 • Experience the vast plains as far as the eye can see in the midst of blue wildebeest, Burchell’s zebra, cheetah, and leopard scattered in the Serengeti.